ajessu/jobeet/README.md

 Jobeet with Symfony2
 ====================

+This is a derivative work of the original <a href="http://http://www.symfony-project.org/jobeet/1_4/Doctrine/en/">Jobeet tutorial</a> by Fabien Potencier and Jonathan Wage for the Symfony2 framework.

-This is the source of a project to follow the Jobeet Tutorial on Symfony2 created by SymfonyTuts.
+This is a project to follow along the Jobeet Tutorial on Symfony2.

 It's an attempt to port the Jobeet Tutorial to Symfony2, and it's not considered official in any way.